Sometimes in the process of educating folks on the dynamics of developing a stand-up comedy routine, some of the most basic information can be missed.

 Once a comedian has comedy material in this “A” status, they can and will literally use it for years.

-New comedians also don’t realize that a pro comedian may have actually performed the stand-up comedy material they are delivering literally dozens if not hundreds of times before a wide variety of audiences before they every see the recorded video or live performance of that material.
+New comedians also don’t realize that a pro comedian may have actually performed the stand-up comedy material they are delivering literally dozens if not hundreds of times before a wide variety of audiences before that material makes it to a video for widespread distribution.

-So the short answer to the question is yes, comedians repeat their stand-up comedy material.
+So the short answer to the question is yes, comedians do repeat their stand-up comedy material.

 However it is also important to point out that developing and delivering a high level, big laugh stand-up comedy act is a process that involves both off stage and on stage work.